Get CMMC Compliant in Dallas-Fort Worth, TX

 How DFW's Defense Sector Shapes CMMC Requirements

 Dallas's defense technology sector is a different profile entirely.
-IT services firms, software developers, and systems integrators supporting DoD programs carry CUI through environments designed for commercial use — SaaS platforms, shared development infrastructure, and cloud storage that may not meet FedRAMP authorization requirements.
+IT services firms, software developers, and systems integrators supporting DoD programs carry CUI through environments designed for commercial use: SaaS platforms, shared development infrastructure, and cloud storage that may not meet FedRAMP authorization requirements.
 Scoping CUI in those environments requires a different approach than scoping a manufacturing enclave, and the remediation priorities differ accordingly.
-We've built certification paths for both profiles and know how to navigate the practical differences between them, including the DFARS flow-down obligations that apply to both.
+We've built certification paths for both profiles and know the practical differences between them, including the DFARS flow-down obligations that apply to both.

 Aircraft and Aerospace Manufacturing

-Tier 2 and Tier 3 suppliers to major Fort Worth aircraft programs carry CUI across technical data packages, manufacturing process specifications, and supplier quality records.
-Production environment security — including controls over CAD systems and engineering data management platforms — is a frequent gap in formal assessments.
+Tier 2 and Tier 3 suppliers to Lockheed Martin F-35 production and Bell helicopter programs carry CUI across technical data packages, manufacturing process specifications, and supplier quality records.
+Naval Air Station Fort Worth JRB hosts reserve units and program office personnel whose contractor support base extends across the Metroplex.
+Production environment security (including controls over CAD systems, PLM platforms, and engineering data management systems) is the most frequent gap in formal assessments of Fort Worth manufacturers.

 Defense IT Services and Systems Integration